openmc-dev/openmc/docs/source/usersguide/input.rst

       Specifies the cell or material unique id for the color specification.

     :rgb:
       Specifies the custom color for the cell or material.
-Should be 3 intergers separated by spaces.
+Should be 3 integers separated by spaces.

     *Default*: None